 Much of our forests have grown very dense after years of protection from wildfire, which actually has increased risk of severe wildfires that threaten water supplies with sedimentation and debris.
 As we saw in June 2012, when the High Park fire burned nearly 90,000 acres west of Fort Collins, our drinking water was impacted by sedimentation from the fire, affecting communities and businesses that depend on clean water.
-The fire also caused over $113 million in insured losses, millions more in fire suppression and disaster relief costs, and impacts to commerce and tourism – keeping our watersheds healthy means much more than simply having clean water to drink.
+The fire also caused over $113 million in insured losses, millions more in fire suppression and disaster relief costs, and impacts to commerce and tourism.
+Keeping our watersheds healthy means much more than simply having clean water to drink.

-In 2013, the Peaks to People Water Fund formed to proactively address the growing risk of severe wildfires that threaten our clean and abundant water supply.
+Peaks to People Water Fund formed to proactively address the growing risk of severe wildfires that threaten our clean and abundant water supply.
 Peaks to People is designed to capitalize on the costs savings identified in the study, ‘A Preliminary Green-Gray Analysis for the Cache la Poudre and Big Thompson Watersheds of Colorado’s Front Range Feasibility Analysis’ by implementing forest health treatments.
 The study identified:

 The projected 20 year cost of future catastrophic fires in Cache La Poudre and Big Thompson watersheds.